 My love of all things chocolate-chip.
 So this healthy chocolate chip mug cake—made in less than 5 minutes—will always sound good to me!

-It’s delicious topped with coconut ice cream or Homemade Frozen Yogurt.
+It’s delicious topped with coconut ice cream or my Homemade Frozen Yogurt.

 - 1/4 cup spelt flour, or all-purpose (readers have had success with Bob’s gluten-free)